ordered-online/orders/README.md

 - [SessionNotFound](#SessionNotFound) if a session with the given code could not be found.

-## Debugging with the supplied debug template
+## Monitoring orders with the supplied monitor template

-WebSocket connections can be hard to debug via command line.
+WebSocket connections can be hard to monitor via command line.
-To solve this problem, we supply a `debug_session` template with a basic websocket setup.
+To solve this problem, we supply a `monitor_session` template with a basic websocket setup.
-Simply run the server with `DEBUG=1` and visit `/orders/sessions/debug/<session_code>/` after creating a session via command line.
+Visit `/orders/sessions/monitor/<session_code>/` after creating a session via command line.
-All updates should appear in the browser window and in the debug console.
+All updates should appear in the browser window and in the browser's debug console.

 ## Failure Responses